yashkhetade/JavaMicroservices/Microservices.md

 Import the spring-cloud-gateway library

-Client Only Know the URL OF API Gateway
+# Client Only Know the URL OF API Gateway
+## API Gateway will check for cross cutting concerns like authentication ,authorization etc
+## If user is not authorized logging will also be done
+## Rate limiting if our ms can handle 1k requests but more than that if requests come then that more requests will be rejected